Genocs/genocs-library-docs/content/en/dotnet-webapi-boilerplate/fundamentals/configurations.md

 ## Logger

-genocs library internally uses Serilog for logging.
+Genocs Library internally uses Serilog for logging.
 Here is the configuration for logger.

 ``` json
 {